Understanding poker chip values and colors [complete guide]

 All venues will differentiate their poker chip colors for cash games and tournaments.
 The basic reason is that gaming chips in cash games are worth the exact value on the chip.
 In tournaments, however, players buy in for a specific amount of money that doesn’t usually correspond with the amount in their starting chip stacks.

-Tournament chips, however, are the strict property of the establishment.
+Tournament chips, however, are strictly the property of the establishment.

 Different poker chip colors separate the two types of chips.
 Tournament chips must have higher denominations, and they often bear the name of the event or host, such as the World Series of Poker or World Poker Tour.